Skip to content

 August 4, 2025

-Recent US Trade Actions Are Directionally Correct, but Incomplete
+Recent US Trade Actions Are Directionally Correct, But Incomplete

 Room remains for the Trump administration to better balance the interests of restoring American manufacturing, removing other nations’ unfair trade practices, and orientating like-mined nations to the long-term China threat in the execution of the Trump administration’s trade and tariff policies.